-Intended animals: Rat, Dog, Cat, Monkey, Pig *1
+Intended animals: Rat, Dog, Monkey, Cat, Pig

 What is urinary L-FABP?

 In contrast, L-FABP has not been nominated as the non-clinical kidney biomarker recommended by PSTC (The Predictive Safety Testing Consortium).
 L-FABP can be a bridge between clinical field and non-clinical field and that should be endorsed by future studies.